shanib-ibrahim/TheNews/README.md

    npm install -D ts-jest-mock-import-meta
   ```

-- Change the transform to mock import.meta of vite
+- Change the transform to mock import.meta of vite and please replace the API_KEY and API_URL with respective values.

   ```
       "transform": {